whaleymar/whalengine/README.md

 # To Do

-## Current Goal: Textures and Animations
+## Current Goal:
-- next goal: clean up bugs && some todos
+- merge Physics code into ECS
+    - New components:
+        - ActorCollider
+        - SolidCollider
+        - TriggerCollider
+        - RigidBody
+    - Merge CollisionManagers
+    - Collision Callbacks take parent entity as argument

 ## Graphics
 - glfw -> sdl (for text and audio)